zio/zio-dynamodb/docs/reference/query-combinators.md

 ---
 id: query-combinators
-title: "Query Combinators and Operations"
+title: "DynamoDBQuery Combinators and Operations"
 ---

-Query Combinators | Description
+DynamoDBQuery Combinators | Description
 ---|---
 map | map the result of a query with a function zip <*>| combine 2 queries together - make the resulting query eligible for automatic batching or parallelisation